ProgrammerKrot/RoverSchoolCPProject/README.md

-Rover - School C&P Project

-This is my school project on Chemistry and Physics, which although not complex, was quite interesting.

-Installation Instructions:

-    Open or download the main.py file.
-    Manually retype or transfer the file to a calculator via the Texas Instruments website (link here).
-IMPORTANT!
-The calculator must support Python.
-    Launch via Menu -> Execute -> Execute.

-Program Instructions:
-Upon launch, you will enter a "menu."
-Choose a number from 1 to 4, where:
-1 - Labyrinth
-2 - Shapes
-3 - Avoider
-4 - Drift.

-Let's go through each:

-LABYRINTH
-Insert commands from the list:

-    f - forward
-    r - right
-    l - left
-    b - backwards

-Commands can be entered together or individually.
-For example: fffrlb or each command separately like "f...f..." etc.
-After entering one or all commands, press Enter.
-The robot will start moving immediately!

-SHAPES
-Initially, enter the first letters of one of the 3 shapes.
-For a square, enter its height followed by its width.
-For a triangle, simply enter the length of one side.
-For a circle... try it yourself 😉

-AVOIDER
-Simply run the program.
-To start the robot's movement, place your hand in front of the sensors, about 10-15 cm away from the front sensors.
-Pressing 7 will stop the robot's movement and exit the program.
-On some calculators, this may not work; use the standard program interruption by holding down ESC.

-DRIFT
-Just run it!
-Exit the program by holding down ESC.

-OTHER
+### Rover - School C&P Project

+This repository contains my school project on Chemistry and Physics.
+Though not overly complex, it was quite engaging.

+#### Installation Instructions:
+1. Open or download the `main.py` file.
+2. Manually retype or transfer the file to a compatible calculator via the [Texas Instruments website](https://www.ti.com/). **IMPORTANT!** Ensure the calculator supports Python.
+3. Launch the program by navigating to Menu -> Execute -> Execute.

+#### Program Instructions:
+Upon launch, you'll encounter a menu where you can select from the following options:
+- **1** - Labyrinth
+- **2** - Shapes
+- **3** - Avoider
+- **4** - Drift

+Let's explore each option:

+**LABYRINTH**
+Input movement commands from the following list:
+- `f` - forward
+- `r` - right
+- `l` - left
+- `b` - backwards

+Commands can be combined (e.g., `fffrlb`) or entered individually.
+Press Enter after entering commands to start the robot's movement.

+**SHAPES**
+Start by entering the first letters of one of the three shapes:
+- For a square: input height followed by width
+- For a triangle: input the length of one side
+- For a circle: try it yourself 😉

+**AVOIDER**
+Run the program and initiate the robot's movement by placing your hand approximately 10-15 cm in front of the sensors.
+Press `7` to stop the robot and exit the program.
+Note: On some calculators, use `ESC` to interrupt the program.

+**DRIFT**
+Simply run the program!
+Exit by holding down `ESC`.

+**OTHER**
 From any program except Avoider and Drift, you can return to the menu by entering "back."
-To terminate the program, hold down ESC or enter exit.
+To terminate the program, hold down `ESC` or enter `exit`.

 Read license!